03335771999

 12 years

-I received a call from Alana on extension 205, who claimed I was shelling out too much for my PC protection plan.
-I told her quite clearly that I don’t even possess such a plan, but she persisted in insisting that I did.
-When she requested my bank details, I outright declined to share that information!
+I got a call from someone named Alana on ext 205 claiming I was paying too much for a PC protection plan.
+I told her I don’t even have a plan like that, but she kept saying I did.
+Then she asked for my bank info, which obviously I wasn’t about to share!

 Alana